SBurwash/writing-companion/PROJECT_CONTEXT.md

 # Project Context: Article Writing CLI with Gemini

 ## Purpose
-A CLI tool to help you write articles in Cursor by leveraging Gemini CLI for content generation, editing, and research.
+A CLI tool to help you write articles in Cursor by leveraging Gemini CLI for content review and feedback.
 The tool works with outlines and provides versioning through git.

 ## Core Workflow
 1. **Write an outline** in markdown format
 2. **Use CLI commands** to interact with Gemini for:
-   - Expanding sections
-   - Rewriting content
-   - Research and fact-checking
+   - Reviewing outlines and content
-   - Style improvements
+   - Getting feedback on structure
-   - Content suggestions
+   - Receiving writing suggestions
+   - Identifying gaps and improvements
 3. **Git versioning** tracks all changes automatically

 ## Architecture